Mandatory to register drones under new rules; will help identify rouge drones: Officials | Business

 The Drone Rules, 2021, were issued on Wednesday and they supersede the Unmanned Aircraft System (UAS) Rules, 2021, which had come into force on March 12.

 In the absence of a drone policy, these devices were not registered and also there were no demarcations on where they should be flown, Principal Scientific Advisor K Vijay Raghavan said.
-The new norms prescribe registration of all drones and there will be a specific tracking mechanism, he said during a press conference.
+The new norms prescribe registration of all drones and there will be a specific tracking mechanism.
+Those whose drones are not registered will be identified right away, he said during a press conference.

 Responding to a question on misuse of drones and security risk, Civil Aviation Secretary Pradeep Singh Kharola said, ''We have the facility to identify a rogue drone and this is what these rules provide for.''
 He explained that every car has a registration number and there is a mechanism to know who owns it.